amandastecz/challenge04-nodejs-introduction-to-solid/README.md

-# Introdução ao SOLID
+# Introduction to SOLID

-Essa será uma aplicação de listagem e cadastro de usuários.
-Para que a listagem de usuários funcione, o usuário que solicita a listagem deve ser um admin (mais detalhes ao longo da descrição).
+This will be an application for listing and registering users.
+For user listing to work, the user requesting the listing must be an admin (more details in the description).

-## Controllers e Use Cases:
+## Controllers and Use Cases:

 ### POST `/users`

--[X] A rota deve receber `name`, e `email` dentro do corpo da requisição para que seja possível cadastrar um usuário.
+-[X] The route must receive `name`, and `email` inside the request body so that it is possible to register a user.

 ### PATCH `/users/:user_id/admin`

--[X] A rota deve receber, nos parâmetros da rota, o `id` de um usuário e transformar esse usuário em admin.
+-[X] The route must receive, in the route parameters, the `id` of a user and transform this user into admin.

 ### GET `/users/:user_id`

--[X] A rota deve receber, nos parâmetros da rota, o `id` de um usuário e devolver as informações do usuário encontrado pelo corpo da resposta.
+-[X] The route must receive, in the route parameters, the `id` of a user and return the user information found by the response body.

 ### GET `/users`

--[X] A rota deve receber, pelo header da requisição, uma propriedade `user_id` contendo o `id` do usuário e retornar uma lista com todos os usuários cadastrados.
-O `id` deverá ser usado para validar se o usuário que está solicitando a listagem é um admin.
-O retorno da lista deve ser feito apenas se o usuário for admin.
+-[X] The route must receive, via the request header, a `user_id` property containing the `id` of the user and return a list of all registered users.
+The `id` should be used to validate if the user requesting the listing is an admin.
+Returning the list should only be done if the user is admin.

 ## Models
--[X] Criar model do user
+-[X] Create user model

 ## Repository
--[X] Implementar lógica do create user
+-[X] Implement create user logic
--[X] Implementar lógica para listar todos os usuários -[X] Implementar lógica para encontrar um user pelo id -[X] Implementar lógica para encontrar um user pelo e-mail -[X] Implementar lógica para tornar um usuário como admin
+-[X] Implement logic to list all users
+-[X] Implement logic to find a user by id
+-[X] Implement logic to find a user by email
+-[X] Implement logic to make a user as admin

-## Documentação
+## Documentation
-- Acesse a documentação em http://localhost:3333/api-docs/#/
+- Access the documentation at http://localhost:3333/api-docs/#/